Ireland in the Eurovision Song Contest 2014

-Ireland participated in the Eurovision Song Contest 2014 with the song "Heartbeat," written by Jonas Gladnikoff, Rasmus Palmgren, Patrizia Helander and Hazel Kaneswaran.
+Ireland was represented at the Eurovision Song Contest 2014 with the song "Heartbeat" written by Jonas Gladnikoff, Rasmus Palmgren, Patrizia Helander and Hazel Kaneswaran.
 The song was performed by Can-linn featuring Kasey Smith.
 The Irish broadcaster Raidió Teilifís Éireann (RTÉ) organised the national final Eurosong 2014 in order to select the Irish entry for the 2014 contest in Copenhagen, Denmark.
 Five songs faced the votes of five regional juries and a public televote, ultimately resulting in the selection of "Heartbeat" performed by Can-linn featuring Kasey Smith as the Irish Eurovision entry.

 Ireland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 8 May 2014.
 Performing during the show in position 9, "Heartbeat" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Ireland placed twelfth out of the 15 participating countries in the semi-final with 35 points.

 Background

 Prior to the 2014 contest, Ireland had participated in the Eurovision Song Contest forty-seven times since its first entry in 1965.
 Ireland has won the contest a record seven times in total.
 The country's first win came in 1970, with then-18-year-old Dana winning with "All Kinds of Everything".
 Ireland holds the record for being the only country to win the contest three times in a row (in 1992, 1993 and 1994), as well as having the only three-time winner (Johnny Logan, who won in 1980 as a singer, 1987 as a singer-songwriter, and again in 1992 as a songwriter).
 In 2011 and 2012, Jedward represented the nation for two consecutive years, managing to qualify to the final both times and achieve Ireland's highest position in the contest since 2000, placing eighth in 2011 with the song "Lipstick".
 The Irish entry in 2013, "Only Love Survives" performed by Ryan Dolan, managed to qualify to the final but placed last.

 The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
 RTÉ confirmed their intentions to participate at the 2014 Eurovision Song Contest on 20 May 2013.
 From 2008 to 2013, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
-For the 2014 Eurovision Song Contest, RTÉ announced on 31 October 2014 the organisation of Eurosong 2014 to choose the artist and song to represent Ireland at the contest with the continuation of the mentor system that involved five music professionals each selecting one entry for the competition.
+For the 2014 Eurovision Song Contest, RTÉ announced on 31 October 2014 the organisation of Eurosong 2014 to choose the artist and song to represent Ireland at the contest.